 However, a Harvard Business Review Analytic Services’ survey – Mixed Reality: A New Dimension of Work 1 suggests this is changing.

-The majority (69%) of businesses surveyed say that mixed reality (MR) is crucial to achieving their organisation’s strategic goals.
+The majority (69%) of businesses surveyed say that mixed reality (MR) and virtual reality training is crucial to achieving their organisation’s strategic goals.
 54% have identified Training/Education as their most important use-case and 57% say it’s the area where VR/AR has the most potential for their business.

 Nearly 90% of the businesses surveyed said they were exploring, piloting or deploying mixed reality.
 Overall, 7/10 respondents agreed that “mixed reality offers a measurably better way of doing things than we currently have.”
-At least a third of respondents are currently in production or have deployed a Mixed Reality solution.
+At least a third of respondents are currently in production or have deployed a Mixed Reality solution in training and development.

-How weARVR.one is bringing Mixed Reality to business across APAC.
+How weARVR.one is bringing Mixed Reality and Virtual Reality to businesses across APAC.